sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 – Sync settings is not allowed.
 -   1 (default) – Sync settings allowed.

+<a href="" id="experience-allowtailoredexperienceswithdiagnosticdata"></a>**Experience/AllowTailoredExperiencesWithDiagnosticData**

+<p style="margin-left: 20px">This policy allows you to prevent Windows from using diagnostic data to provide customized experiences to the user.
+If you enable this policy setting, Windows will not use diagnostic data from this device to customize content shown on the lock screen, Windows tips, Microsoft consumer features, or other related features.
+If these features are enabled, users will still see recommendations, tips and offers, but they may be less relevant.
+If you disable or do not configure this policy setting, Microsoft will use diagnostic data to provide personalized recommendations, tips, and offers to tailor Windows for the user's needs and make it work better for them.

+<p style="margin-left: 20px">Diagnostic data can include browser, app and feature usage, depending on the "Diagnostic and usage data" setting value.

+> **Note** This setting does not control Cortana cutomized experiences because there are separate policies to configure it.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Not allowed.
+-   1 (default) – Allowed.

+<p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="experience-allowtaskswitcher"></a>**Experience/AllowTaskSwitcher**
 > [!NOTE]
 > This policy is only enforced in Windows 10 Mobile and not supported in Windows 10 for desktop.